Trump allies launch desperate final efforts ahead of congressional confirmation of Biden win

 Even in the unlikely event that Trump were to prevail in the Senate, where Pence would be in position to cast a tie-breaking vote if needed, the challenge still would fail given the House vote.

-Still, a number of Republican members of the House, led by Rep. Mo Brooks (R-Ala.) and egged on by the president, have nevertheless said they plan to challenge votes in a series in swing states where they have made unfounded allegations that the vote was marred by fraud.
+Still, a number of Republican members of the House, led by Rep. Mo Brooks (R-Ala.) and egged on by the president, have said they plan to challenge votes in swing states where they have made unfounded allegations that the vote was marred by fraud.

-One incoming Republican senator, newly elected Tommy Tuberville of Alabama, has said he is considering signing on as well.
-He would do so over the opposition of Majority Leader Mitch McConnell (R-Ky.) and other leading Republican senators, who have said it would be politically harmful to force Republicans to decide whether back Trump out of loyalty in a vote bound to fail.
+One incoming Republican senator, newly elected Tommy Tuberville of Alabama, has said he is considering signing on, as well.
+He would do so over the opposition of Majority Leader Mitch McConnell (R-Ky.) and other leading Republican senators, who have said it would be politically harmful to force Republicans to decide whether to back Trump out of loyalty in a vote bound to fail.

 Even so, experts fear the vote could cast a cloud over Biden as he prepares to take office Jan.
 20, creating the misimpression that his victory was in some way contested or that he was installed by congressional Democrats.